 When I first started meditating, I’d cry.
 And, I don’t mean just a few, dainty tears.
 I mean, whole body, shoulders-heaving, nose-running, can’t-catch-your-breath, wailing sobs.
 I would also have intense anger surface so that I felt the need to scream or pummel a pillow.

-Elizabeth Gilbert, in her book, Eat Pray Love, wrote this poem about her initial days of meditation at an Ashram in India:All this talk of nectar and bliss is starting to piss me off.
+Elizabeth Gilbert, in her book, Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India and Indonesia, wrote this poem about her initial days of meditation at an Ashram in India:All this talk of nectar and bliss is starting to piss me off.
 I don’t know about you, my friend, but my path to God aint no sweet waft of incense.
 It’s a cat set loose in a pigeon pen, and I’m the cat-but also them who yell like hell when they get pinned.
 My path to God is a worker’s uprising, won’t be peace till they unionize.
 Their picket is so fearsome the National Guard won’t go near them.

 This is not typically what you think of when you think of meditation.
 I’m here to tell you that this is a normal part of it.
 The almost violent regurgitation of emotions is what a person will most likely encounter when first beginning to meditate.